- Advice and information

 - If you want to challenge the outcome of your court case this is called an appeal.
 This is different to making a complaint.

-There are 4 different complaint processes to use, depending on what you are unhappy about.
 The things you might want to complain about are:

 - court facilities, court services or administrative problems,